zevo-enterprise/zevo-enterprise/README.md

 ---

-<h3>The broom is the Natanael Banach Elohim, the China Blue, if you have any doubts, talk to him about the dimension of the issue.</h3>
+<h3>The broom is the Nathanael Banach Elohim, the China Blue, if you have any doubts, talk to him about the dimension of the issue.</h3>

 ---

+<h3>(NOTE - DAVADA BENI ELOHIM) </h3>